 Lanugo, like all types of hair, is derived from the ectoderm.
-The cell types present in the hair follicle of lanugo hair include: hair follicle stem cells (present in the bulge and matrix of the hair follicle), germinal matrix cells (form the hair shaft), mesenchymal cells (form the hair papilla), keratinocytes (form keratin in the epidermis), and fibroblasts (form collagen).
-While about 20 different cell types comprise the hair follicle of a lanugo hair, the cells above are the most relevant to clinical practice.
+The cell types present in the hair follicle of lanugo hair include hair follicle stem cells (present in the bulge and matrix of the hair follicle), germinal matrix cells (form the hair shaft), mesenchymal cells (form the hair papilla), keratinocytes (form keratin in the epidermis), and fibroblasts (form collagen).
+While about 20 different cell types comprise the hair follicle of a lanugo hair, the cells mentioned above are the most relevant ones to clinical practice.

 Many biochemical processes involving signal relays from the dermal papilla to the hair follicle occur to form lanugo hair.
 This results in the activation of downstream signaling pathways and the activation of transcription factors.
 These biochemical pathways include, but are not limited to Wnt, Sonic Hedgehog, Notch, Ectodysplasin A, and Bone Morphogenetic Protein.